Jethet/vanillaJS-audio-tour/README.markdown

 5. the user is shown multiple audio files that can be played
 6. the user can select an audio file for a tour
 7. the user can skip the audio file and go back to the audio overview screen

-**Backlog**
-1. backend: simple database using personal email addresses linked to unique login code
+8. backend: simple database using personal email addresses linked to unique login code

 **Technology used**